jmdaemon/shortpath/README.md

     This should be modified to allow only specific customizable env vars such as `$profile`, the `XDG` variables, etc.

+#### Export

+- The `bash` and `powershell` exporter code has too much similarity with each other.
+    Removing the trait and including a simpler method of dynamic dispatch will reduce code duplication between them.

 #### Folding

 - In `resolve_shortpath` the newly updated shortpath won't be folded after being updated.